The Bankrate promise

 When you borrow money to purchase a vehicle, the lender puts a lien on your car that remains in place until you pay the loan in full.
 The lien gives the lender a legal claim to the car if you don’t pay the loan as agreed.
 The lender keeps the title until you’ve paid your loan off.

 But what if you want to sell your car before you’ve paid it off?
 Selling a car with a lien can be difficult — but it’s not impossible.
 Your lender will likely allow it.
-You will just need to get permission first.
+But you will need to get permission first.

 How to sell a car with a lien

-You will need to get a payoff amount in addition to permission from the lender — the lienholder on your vehicle — to sell.
+You will need to get a payoff amount and permission from the lender — the lienholder on your vehicle — to sell.

 This information will help you determine how much you need to sell the car for to fully repay the debt.
 This step is also important because the loan payoff amount may differ from the outstanding balance on your loan statement.
 There may even be early payoff fees that increase the final cost of your loan.

-You’ll also want to ask the lienholder about other stipulations associated with selling the vehicle.
-These might include the proper steps to transfer the title of the car to a new owner if you’re selling the vehicle to a private owner and not a dealership.
+You’ll also want to ask the lienholder about other stipulations around selling the vehicle.
+These might include the proper steps to transfer the car’s title to a new owner if you’re selling the vehicle to a private owner and not a dealership.

 Compare dealerships and private buyers to see which will offer you the best deal.
 Learning your car’s value from sources such as Kelley Blue Book or Edmunds will make negotiations much easier.